DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/browser-support.md

 * [testcafe-browser-provider-saucelabs](https://www.npmjs.com/package/testcafe-browser-provider-saucelabs)
 * [testcafe-browser-provider-phantomjs](https://www.npmjs.com/package/testcafe-browser-provider-phantomjs)

-You can install browser providers packages from npm as you would install any other plugin.
+You can install browser provider packages from npm as you would install any other plugin.
 See [Installing Plugins](../../extending-testcafe/index.md#installing-plugins).

 ## Specifying Browsers for Test Task